jdb/jdb.github.com/bitfield.rst

 ============================================================

-In most language, the smallest variable size available, that is the smallest memory chunk that you read or write, is usually one byte which is a *small integer*, which is on most architecture, eight bits.
-It is trickier to manipulate bits individually.
+In most language, the smallest variable size available, that is the smallest memory chunk that you can manipulate, is usually one byte.
+That is *small integer*, which is on most architecture, eight bits.
+It is not possible to manipulate directly the individual bits.
 For example, setting bit number 4 to zero leaving the other bits untouched.

 There might be a day when there is a need to tackle a big computation problem, or when the application being developed halves the battery life of the users's mobile phone.
-It might even be the case (like right now actually) that the system needs to spin the vent of the laptop so fast that it wakes up grandma having a nap on the couch nearby.
-Well, this is frustrating, as you see, I am just typing text!
+It might even be the case (like right now actually) that the system needs to spin the vent of the laptop so fast that it wakes up grandma having a nap on the couch nearby (for real).
+Well, this is frustrating, because as you see, I am just typing an article!

 That day, one might gets interested at how our fathers (and the fathers of our fathers) have sent a happy few to the moon with